 2. If Registry Operator initiates a Dispute Proceeding, there will be no change in the status of the TLD as a .Brand TLD in accordance with this Specification 13 during the pendency of such Dispute Proceeding, so long as Registry Operator otherwise continues to operate the TLD in compliance with the requirements of the definition of a .Brand TLD and this Specification 13, other than with respect to the disputed issue(s).
 If, following mediation pursuant to Section 5.1, ICANN and Registry Operator reach agreement resolving the Dispute Proceeding, the parties shall implement such agreement.
 If the dispute is not resolved through mediation, the Dispute Proceeding shall be resolved through a binding arbitration proceeding pursuant to Section 5.2.
-If upon conclusion of the arbitration proceeding (i) ICANN’s determination is upheld in full by the arbitrator or (ii) ICANN’s determination is upheld in part and overturned in part by the arbitrator and Registry Operator does not commit in writing to comply with the portion of ICANN’s determination that was upheld within 5 days of the date the arbitrator released his or her findings and actually comply with the portion of ICANN’s determination that was upheld within thirty (30) days of the date such findings were released, (a) the TLD shall immediately cease to be a .Brand TLD effective on the date the arbitrator released his or her findings, (b) Registry Operator shall immediately comply with the provisions of the Agreement as no longer modified by this Specification 13 (other than Section 2 hereof), and (c) the provisions of this Specification 13 (other than Section 2 hereof) shall no longer have any effect as of the date the arbitrator released his or her findings.
+If upon conclusion of the arbitration proceeding (i) ICANN’s determination is upheld in full by the arbitrator or (ii) ICANN’s determination is upheld in part and overturned in part by the arbitrator and Registry Operator does not commit in writing to comply with the portion of ICANN’s determination that was upheld within five (5) days of the date the arbitrator released his or her findings and actually comply with the portion of ICANN’s determination that was upheld within thirty (30) days of the date such findings were released, (a) the TLD shall immediately cease to be a .Brand TLD effective on the date the arbitrator released his or her findings, (b) Registry Operator shall immediately comply with the provisions of the Agreement as no longer modified by this Specification 13 (other than Sections 2 and 4.3 of this Specification 13), and (c) the provisions of this Specification 13 (other than Sections 2 and 4.3 of this Specification 13) shall no longer have any effect as of the date the arbitrator released his or her findings.
 If, upon conclusion of the arbitration proceeding, ICANN’s determination is fully overturned by the arbitrator, then ICANN’s determination shall have no effect and the TLD shall remain a .Brand TLD.
 However, any resolution of a Dispute Proceeding shall not limit or otherwise restrict ICANN’s right to subsequently determine, in its reasonable discretion, that the TLD no longer qualifies as a .Brand TLD.
-The date on which, if any, this Specification 13 (other than Section 2 hereof) no longer has any effect is referred to as the “Disqualification Date.”
+The date on which, if any, this Specification 13 (other than Sections 2 and 4.3 of this Specification 13) no longer has any effect is referred to as the “Disqualification Date.”

 4. Trademark Clearinghouse.

-4.1 Notwithstanding the requirements of Section 2.8, Section 1 of Specification 7 and Sections 1, 2 and 3 of the Trademark Clearinghouse Requirements, Registry Operator is not required to complete the Integration Testing required by Section 1 of the Trademark Clearinghouse Requirements, provide a Sunrise Period or provide Claims Services (each as defined in the Trademark Clearinghouse Requirements) or, except as set forth herein, otherwise comply with the obligations set forth in Sections 1, 2 and 3 of the Trademark Clearinghouse Requirements so long as the TLD continues to be qualified as a .Brand TLD by ICANN.
+4.1 Notwithstanding the requirements of Section 2.8, Section 1 of Specification 7 and Sections 1, 2 and 3 of the Trademark Clearinghouse Requirements, Registry Operator is not required to (A) complete Integration Testing required by Section 1 of the Trademark Clearinghouse Requirements, provide a Sunrise Period or provide Claims Services (each as defined in the Trademark Clearinghouse Requirements) or otherwise comply with the obligations set forth in the Trademark Clearinghouse Requirements or (B) pay the RPM Access Fee or RPM Registration Fee set forth in Section 6.4 so long as the TLD continues to be qualified as a .Brand TLD by ICANN and the Registry Operator does not utilize any of the Services (as defined in the Trademark Clearinghouse Requirements), including Integration Testing.